enderNakamoto/warlords/README.md

 ## Introduction

-Shogun is a fully on-chain game that integrates the Acurast network, bringing real-world data on-chain in a decentralized and trust-minimized way.
-The core innovation of this project is leveraging Acurast's Trusted Execution Environment (TEE) to run Node.js scripts, making it an oracle for non-financial data, such as weather conditions.
-In our case, we retrieve weather data from the OpenWeather API with minimal trust assumptions.
+Shogun is a fully on-chain game on Aptos L1 written in Move.
+The core innovation of this project is leveraging [Acurast](https://docs.acurast.com) to run Node.js scripts, making it an oracle for non-financial data, such as weather conditions.
+In our case, we retrieve weather data from the OpenWeather API with minimal trust assumptions that affects the in-game battle mechanics.
 Additionally, Acurast processors act as decentralized keepers by running scheduled cron jobs.

 Set in the Edo period of Japan, the goal of the game is to gain control of Edo Castle.
-Real-time weather conditions in Tokyo directly affect gameplay and strategy—rain stunts cavalry charges but empowers infantry, while clear skies provide an extra bonus to cavalry, enhancing their effectiveness in battle.
+Real-time weather conditions in Tokyo(Edo) directly affect gameplay and strategy, e.g. rain stunts cavalry charges but empowers infantry, while clear skies provide an extra bonus to cavalry, enhancing their effectiveness in battle.

 Here are the main actions a player can take: